 The feature you need within Google Analytics is under Customization > Custom Alerts:

 How do I set it up?

-Once you’re there, click on “+ NEW ALERT” to start creating notifications based on your criteria.
-The setup is relatively painless, but thinking through the top 6 alerts that you need without creating clutter on your email can be daunting when you’re just starting out.
+Once you’re under Custom Alerts, click on “Manage custom alerts” and then “+ NEW ALERT” to start creating notifications based on your criteria.
+The setup is relatively painless, but thinking through the top alerts that you need without creating clutter on your email can be daunting when you’re just starting out.

 Hopefully, the suggestions below will help.

 Tool or Platform Failure

 Before you get to alerts for various parts of the user’s journey, you probably want to ensure that both your tracking scripts and your actual site are functioning properly.
 This notification will do just that.

 1. There Is No Traffic

 This alert tells you when your site has stopped working, or your analytics scripts stopped firing properly.
 With any luck, it’s the latter, but you’ll know that there’s something serious to investigate either way.

 This is the bare minimum alert that you should have.